malachi-iot/j1939/doc/AddressResolution.md

 Indicates all CAs MUST issue an immediate [Address Claim](#11-pgn-address-claim) or [Cannot Claim](#15-pgn-cannot-claim-address) as per [1.5] 4.4.3.1

+It is discouraged to use this mode since it generates a lot of traffic.

 ##### 1.2.1.2.
 Specific DA mode

 Indicates specific CA MUST issue an immediate [Address Claim](#11-pgn-address-claim) sent to `global` DA (BAM)